 - Chili powder, dry mustard, garlic powder, onion powder, smoked paprika, salt and pepper: These dry ingredients are going to get mixed with the others to form a wet rub that is to die for!

+First, combine all rub ingredients in a small bowl and mix together until a paste forms.
 Pat the pork dry with paper towels.
-Save some of the paste mixture and set aside.
+Reserve some of the paste mixture and set aside.

 Then, using your hands (a cook's best tools), spread the paste mixture all over the pork, being sure to work into all of the nooks and crannies of the meat.